 This memorial also honors the legacy of those like Mr. Besser who survived.
 The five rooms of the memorial lead the visitor through a moving artistic impression of these years: the pervasive and extensive Jewish life of pre-war Europe, the years of persecution in Germany and the first steps towards the Holocaust, the genocide itself, and the difficult rebuilding of life post-war.
 By providing a space for reflection, remembrance, and education on the site of a living Jewish community center, this memorial honors the six million and pays homage to those who survived and have helped to build the vibrant community here in Atlanta.
 Thus, today we say: may their memory — and their lives — be a blessing to us all.

-The MJCCA is proud to host an annual Yom HaShoah commemoration ceremony which takes place at the Besser Holocaust Memorial.
-For more information, please call 678.812.4161.
+The MJCCA is proud to host annual Yom HaShoah and Kristallnacht commemoration ceremonies which take place at the Besser Holocaust Memorial.

 To learn more about the Memorial and the Besser family, we encourage you to take the Guide by Cell audio tour at any time, from anywhere, by simply calling 678.254.1804.